clonemeagain/docker-osticket/README.md

 # Introduction

-Docker image for running version 1.10.4 of [OSTicket](http://osticket.com/).
+Docker image for developing against [OSTicket](http://osticket.com/).

-This image has been created from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).
+This image has been created from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu), and the modifications made by [Martin Campbell](mailto:martin@campbellsoftware.co.uk)

 It has a few modifications:

+  * Upgraded to MariaDB with fixes/patches to make it work in Docker on Windows.. yup, I bought a windows laptop.
   * Documentation added, hurray!
   * Base OS image fixed to Alpine Linux
   * AJAX issues fixed that made original image unusable